Date & time

 **Due to COVID-19, this event was delivered via Zoom.**

-Join P3E for Getting Stuff Done: Getting it Right on Social Media with Nikki Sunstrum, U-M’s Director of Social Media and Public Engagement, who will lead this session that will begin with a discussion and Q & A with and Ford School Professor Shobita Parthasarathy (@ShobitaP) on her experience, success, and challenges using Twitter.
+Join P3E for Getting Stuff Done: Getting it Right on Social Media with Nikki Sunstrum, U-M’s Director of Social Media and Public Engagement, who lead this session that began with a discussion and Q&A with and Ford School Professor Shobita Parthasarathy (@ShobitaP) on her experience, success, and challenges using Twitter.

-After the discussion with Professor Parthasarathy, Nikki will give a presentation on how to build your personal brand online and why it’s important (as an expert in whatever area you go into) utilizing different platforms - Twitter, LinkedIn, Facebook and Instagram.
+After the discussion with Professor Parthasarathy, Nikki gave a presentation on how to build your personal brand online and why it’s important (as an expert in whatever area you go into) utilizing different platforms - Twitter, LinkedIn, Facebook and Instagram.

 More about our speakers: